-From GCSE students hoping to improve their grades, or concerned parents paying for their child to plug gaps in their knowledge and understanding, finding a private tutor has never been easier!
+For GCSE students hoping to improve their grades, or concerned parents paying for their child to plug gaps in their knowledge and understanding, finding a private tutor has never been easier!

 Private tutoring can help us learn new languages.
 (Photo credit: AbdillahAbi via VisualHunt)

-Having a private tutor can help you:
+Having a private instructor can help you:

 Other internet sites are used as a platform for tutors UK to advertise their services directly upon, for example, Care.
 Tutors pay a fee to the site to become a member which then allows them to create a profile and advertise their services.
 The student contacts and pays the tutor directly themselves.
 Although there are some checks carried out by the sites, they are probably not as rigorous as those done by agencies.

-Private tutors in the UK are not licensed or regulated by the local Authority.
+Private tutors in the UK are not licensed or regulated by the Local Authority.
 The exception to this is for music teachers who may be accessed through some County Council’s services but again, they are not employed by the County Council.

 Parents are often happy to delegate homework support to a tutor (Source: Flickr.com – Brad Flickinger)

-Based in the heart of the capital, this agency offers tutoring in every academic subject, from Hebrew to Verbal reasoning, with Maths and English in between.
-It covers all stages of the education system, from primary level to 11+, GCSE, A level and degree level.
-It also offers fully qualified tutors in SEN (Special Educational Needs) to help students with Dyslexia, Dyspraxia, Dyscalculia, Autism, hearing impairment, ADD and ADHD.
-There is a one off registration fee which gives you family membership with Greater London Tutors for a whole academic year.
-This entitles you to request tutors for any member of your household, for any subject for the duration of your membership.
+Based in the heart of the capital, this agency offers tutoring in every academic subject, from Hebrew to verbal reasoning, with core subjects such as Maths and English in between.
+It covers all stages of the education system, from primary level to 11+, GCSE, A level and degree level – they can even assist students with university applications.

-Deens Tutors is an organisation run by teachers. £25 will pay for a standard one hour lesson, carried out by a graduate or top undergraduate, £45 will pay for a specialist tutor for one hour (a qualified teacher, Russell Group or Oxbridge tutor).
+Deen Tutors is an organisation run by teachers. £25 will pay for a standard one hour lesson, carried out by a graduate or top undergraduate, £45 will pay for a specialist tutor for one hour (a qualified teacher, Russell Group or Oxbridge tutor).
 There is no registration fee and tutors can teach up to A level in all subjects along with coursework assistance and proofreading.

 Viewed by many as the UK’s second city and with a population of over half a million, finding a tutor in Manchester is not too difficult a task.
 As one would expect, prices per hour for a tutor are rather less than in London.
 The average price is £20 per hour, compared to around £25 for the capital.